rtrouton/Simple-Package-Creator/README.md

 9. Once the admin username and password are provided, **Simple Package Creator.app** will create the installer package and prompt you when it's finished.

-10. Click **OK** at the prompt and a new Finder window will open and display the newly-created payload-free package.
+10. Click **OK** at the prompt and a new Finder window will open and display the newly-created installer package.

 11. **Simple Package Creator.app** will automatically exit.